Skip to content

 Sure, you can also borrow against your brokerage account, real estate, or 401k but none of these are guaranteed to be available to you when you may need them the most.
 If the sky is falling and buying opportunities abound, stocks often lose value eroding your margin borrowing power, home equity lenders revoke their lines, and you may get laid off which would trigger a 401k loan repayment request due in 90 days.

-Also, none of these assets are guaranteed to keep growing while you’re borrowing for IBC, which is exactly why the amount you can borrow from these other sources is far less than the 95% loan to value ratio allowed with an infinite banking life insurance policy.
-Understand how infinite banking policy loans differ from other types of loans including 401k loans.
+Also, none of these assets are guaranteed to keep growing while you’re borrowing, unlike with Whole Life insurance.
+This is exactly why the amount you can borrow from these other sources is far less than the 95% loan to value ratio allowed with an infinite banking life insurance policy.

 Guaranteed Growth + Dividends of an Infinite Banking Whole Life Policy